nubxd11-lab/Big_Block_Mod/README.txt

 #  Project Title :

-** BIG RANDOM MOD **
+** PROJECT RANDOM THINGS MOD **

-This is Big Random Mod, which AzzyAzimuth and I, nubxd11, code fun things here.
+This is Project Random Things Mod, which AzzyAzimuth and I, nubxd11, code fun things here.

 ## Authors and Credits :